Miketuazon/EarthBnb/ReadMe.md

 [logo]: ./assets//eartbnb%20logo.png

 Welcome to my Airbnb clone!
 Go to https://miket-auth-me.onrender.com/ to check it out!
+Click on the frontend folder to see examples of my features!

 ## Technologies Used
 JavaScript, CSS, Redux, React, Sequelize, Render,